royng163/csci22-project-backend/README.txt

 7. Development Guidelines
 ================================================================================
 - TypeScript: Clearly define interface and type for every variable.
-- Formatting: A .prettierrc file is included.
-Please install Prettier to format code.
+- Formatting: Please install Prettier to format code.
+The .prettierrc config file standardize the formatting.